stsourlidakis/pame/README.md

 ## Do I need this?

-If you tick some of the boxes bellow, `pame` will probably save you some time
+If you tick some of the boxes below, `pame` will probably save you some time

 - You spend time in your terminal
 - You often need to open the same or slightly different urls (aws/gcp pages, dashboards, documentation, repositories etc)